This post may contain affiliate links which give me a small commission at no extra charge to you!

 NEVER allow a newborn baby to go more than 3 hours between daytime feedings.

-Allowing a baby to go longer than three hours without a feeding (during the day) can sabotage night time sleep!
+Why?
+Because allowing a baby to go longer than three hours without a feeding (during the day) can sabotage night time sleep!

 Let me explain.
 Your baby’s body needs a certain volume of milk within a 24-hour period.